 Member Engagement - We continue to try and broaden our reach to increase the number of neighbors who support the efforts of the Block Association.
 If you are interested in getting involved, please let us know.

 Since meeting in large groups may continue to pose a safety risk, we will not hold an in-person annual meeting this year.
-Please continue to support the Block Association through the annual membership dues, payable by Venmo (@block69) or credit card on our website, or by check.
+Please continue to support the Block Association through the annual membership dues, or zelle on our website, or by check.

 Visit us at www.east69thstreet.org to keep up with developments in the neighborhood and to sign up to receive updates.
 A set of specially commissioned watercolor note cards of our block are available for purchase for $15.